itsmedexter/Weather_Dashboard/README.md

 # Questions that came about

  At first, I couldn't do the icons correctly.
-Then searched and found another solution by downloading icons needed and use the right one when per weather API.
+Then searched and found another solution by downloading icons needed and use the right one when per weather API icon code.

 ### Prerequisites